ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 docker push <REGISTRY>/<NAMESPACE>/watson-nlp-container:v1
 ```

 ### Step 5.
-Deploy in Red Hat OpenShift Knative serving
+Deploying the app in Red Hat OpenShift Knative serving

+After the building the docker image and pushed to registry, you can deploy the app into your cluster.

+During the creation of a Service, Knative performs the following steps:

+- Create a new immutable revision for this version of the app.
+- Network programming to create a Route, ingress, Service, and load balancer for your app.
+- Automatically scale your pods up and down, including scaling down to zero active pods.

-We can deploy the model using standard Kubernetes manifest or using knative commandline tool `kn`
+We can deploy the model in Knative serverless in two ways

+- using knative commandline tool `kn`
+- standard Kubernetes manifest

+I am going to show the both type of deployment.
+You may choose any of the method.

 #### 5.1 Deploy using Knative commandline tool

 In this deployment, we are using the image us.icr.io/watson-core-demo/watson-nlp-container:v1, is hosted in the IBM Container Registry.
 Please replace the image point to the one you built.